solo-io/wasm/docs/content/reference/cli/wasme_deploy.md

 ### Options

 ```
+      --config string    optional config that will be passed to the filter. accepts an inline string.
       --dry-run          print output any configuration changes to stdout rather than applying them to the target file / kubernetes cluster
   -h, --help             help for deploy
       --id string        unique id for naming the deployed filter. this is used for logging as well as removing the filter. when running wasme deploy istio, this name must be a valid Kubernetes resource name.